ravenawk/new_pb/docs/index.md

 ## What You'll Find Here

-This isn't a blog trying to cover everything - it's a focused collection of real-world guides and solutions I've actually implemented.
+This blog isn't trying to cover everything - it's a focused collection of real-world guides and solutions I've actually implemented.
-Most content comes from my homelab adventures and production challenges I've wrestled with.
+Most content comes from my homelab adventures and knowledge I'm solidifying through writing.

 ### Current Focus Areas